A systematic characterisation of canopy density based on turbulent-structure penetration: Measuring the penetration of turbulence into the canopy

 \subsection{Metrics for the penetration of background-turbulence structures}

-So far, we have isolated the background turbulent structures from the full flow field through filtering and a percolation analysis.
-From here on we will focus on the penetrating structures that cross the canopy-tip plane, as they embody turbulence penetration from above.
-In this subsection, we introduce measures for the location, span and volume of these `tip-plane-intersecting' structures, which we will refer to as `interfacial eddies', aiming to characterise the extent and depth of their penetration into the canopy.
+\rgm{Once we have isolated the background turbulent structures from the full flow field, we can narrow our focus to the} structures that cross the canopy-tip plane, as they embody turbulence penetration from above. \rgm{Of the whole background, overlying turbulence, these are the eddies that come into contact with the canopy.} In this subsection, we introduce measures for the location, span and volume of these `tip-plane-intersecting' structures, which we will refer to as `interfacial eddies' \rgm{from here on}, aiming to characterise the extent and depth of their penetration into the canopy.

-The mean location of a structure can be characterised by the centroid position of its volume,
+The mean location of a structure can be characterised by the centroid position of its volume \zsc{$V$},

 and also by the centroid position of its $u'v'$ distribution,